w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Courses based on this module should:

 * explain strategies that people with disabilities use to interact with and operate user interface components
-* describe some accessibility requirements related to keyboard interactions, input gesture, labels, instructions, notifications, and feedback
+* describe some accessibility requirements related to keyboard interactions, input gestures, labels, instructions, notifications, and feedback

 ## Learning Outcomes for Module